holacracyone/Holacracy-Constitution/Appendix-A.md

 **Accountabilities:**

-- Scheduling Governance Meetings and Tactical Meetings for the Circle and its Roles, and notifying all invited participants
+- Scheduling Governance Meetings and Tactical Meetings of the Circle
-- Capturing and publishing the outputs of Governance Meetings and Tactical Meetings for the Circle and its Roles
+- Capturing and publishing the outputs of Governance Meetings and Tactical Meetings
 - Interpreting Governance and the Constitution upon request